There is no Enriques surface over the integers

 We are mainly interested in \emph{curves of canonical type}.
 By definition, this means $(C\cdot C_i)=(K_S\cdot C_i)=0$ for all indices $0\leq i\leq r$.
-The above locutions for curves of fiber type are used in a similar way for curves of canonical types.
+The above locutions for curves of fiber type are used in an analogous way for curves of canonical types.

 Suppose now that $f:S\ra B$ is a genus-one fibration that is relatively minimal.
 Then every geometric fiber $ f^{-1}(\ba)$ is a connected curve of canonical type.
 The underlying indecomposable curves of canonical type $f^\inv_\ind(\ba)$ were classified by N\'eron \cite{Neron 1964} and Kodaira \cite{Kodaira 1963}.
 Throughout, we denote the \emph{Kodaira symbols}